anotherhadi/nixy/.github/assets/README_template.md

 ## Architecture

-### 🏠 home
+### 🏠 home (User-level configuration)

-Those are the dotfiles and configuration files for user-level configuration
+Contains dotfiles and settings that apply to your user environment.

 **Subfolders:**